noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

 </script>
 ```

 As you can see in `Line 5` a CSS stylesheet is included.
-This file `barchart.css` contains all the visual styling for the chart you will create.
+The file `barchart.css` contains all the visual styling for the chart you will create.
 In addition to the HTML file you just created, also create a file `barchart.css` in the same directory and then put the following style elements inside.
 Study the style attributes for each of the elements as you will use them later.

 ```css
 @charset "UTF-8";